MAIN NEAPOLITAN VIOLIN MAKERS OF THE 20TH CENTURY

 They had workshops in various locations in Naples, among others in Via Egiziaca a Pizzofalcone and in Piazza dei Martiri.

-In the beginning of the Century, GP attended Vincenzo Postiglione´s workshop, at least for some time, apparently on recommendation of Hamma from Stuttgart.
+His passion for Violinmaking escalated around the turn of the Century , when he attended Vincenzo Postiglione´s workshop for some time, probably recommended by Hamma from Stuttgart.

 He was a maker of great dexterity and loved wood-working, although he was not always patient with the varnishing.